zulip/zulip/corporate/terms.md

-# Zulip Terms of Service
+# Kandra Labs Terms of Service

-### Welcome to Zulip!
+### Welcome to Kandra Labs!

 Thanks for using our products and services ("Services").
-The Services are provided by Zulip, Inc. ("Zulip"), located at 552 Massachusetts Ave Suite 203, Cambridge, MA 02139, United States.
+The Services are provided by Kandra Labs, Inc. ("Kandra Labs"), located at 235 Berry St. Suite 306, San Francisco, CA 94158, United States.

 By using our Services, you are agreeing to these terms.
 Please read them carefully.